-Perfect for: families with young children (ages five and up), people wanting a true wilderness experience, inflatable kayakers, people with a longer time frame, river history buffs.
-Custom charter trips of up to nine days are available for groups of 18 or more.
+Perfect for: families with young children (ages five and up), people wanting a true wilderness experience, inflatable kayakers, people with a longer time frame, and river history buffs.
+Custom charter trips of up to nine days are available for groups of 16 or more.

 Desolation Canyon Highlights